JonCGroberg/BaseConvert/README.md

 ### encodeNumber
 This function encodes an array of digits representing a number in the destination number system.
 It takes an array of numbers and the destination number system as inputs and returns the encoded number.

-### Conclusion
-The base conversion utility provides a set of functions that allow for seamless conversion between different number systems.
-The code is written in JavaScript and demonstrates proficiency in algorithmic thinking and manipulation of arrays.
-The utility can be easily integrated into other projects requiring base conversion functionality.

 ## Tech